The 5 best URL shorteners in 2025

 - Solid analytics: Get a good overview of who's clicking and where.

-- Scalability: With enterprise packages, it can handle huge link volumes and complicated workflows.
+- Scalability: With enterprise packages, it can handle substantial link volumes and complicated workflows.

 Where it could improve: